 Escape 1 Point

-A defensive player is awarded one point if they are able to escape the offensive wrestler’s control and get back to a neutral position by standing up and facing thier opponent.
+A defensive player is awarded one point if they can escape the offensive wrestler’s control and get back to a neutral position by standing up and facing thier opponent.
 You can only achieve escape points if you are in a defensive position.

 Reversal 2 Points

 A defensive wrestler can earn two points by achieving a reversal.
-This is where instead of getting back to the neutral position the wrestler is able to get on top of their opponent.
+This is where instead of getting back to the neutral position the wrestler can get on top of their opponent.
 In this situation, the defensive wrestler would then become an offensive wrestler after they achieved a reversal.

 Near Fall 2-4 Points